Have you picked all the parts for a brand new PC, but can’t decide on how much RAM (Random Access Memory) you need?

 Despite Autodesk not having a RAM amount listed as a requirement for Arnold, the same rule mentioned above (1.5 to 2 times your VRAM in RAM storage) can be used for any GPU render engine.

-If you know you’ll be using your CPU for rendering, another rule of thumb is installing 1 to 2 GB of RAM per thread of your CPU.
+If you know you’ll be using your CPU for rendering, another rule of thumb is to install 1 to 2 GB of RAM per thread of your CPU.

 For example, if you have a Ryzen 9 5950X (offering 32 threads), you’d want to have 32-64 GB of RAM.